xur17/MJ12Monitor/README.md

 4. Use the command line to navigate to the extracted directory

+5. Copy 'MJ12Monitor.jhh' to each server's 'htdocs/tools/' directory, and restart the node.

-5. Run 'python server.py' to start your server.
+6. Run 'python server.py' to start your server.
 Information will be displayed in the command window.